arenaxr/arena-docs/content/architecture/security.md

 ## Scene Permissions

-All scenes a have a few default permissions to allow public viewing and private editing.
+All scenes have a few default permissions to allow public viewing and private editing.

 - **Public Write**: Open permission to **subscribe** to the entire scene _(default: **enabled**)._
 - **Public Read**: Open permission to **publish** to the entire scene (_default: **disabled**)._